gpmd/playbook/_drafts/2014-03-18-test-driven-development-tdd.md

 I have elected to call the method under test `Transalate()` and it takes a single argument, the int that we want to translate (or not).
 Notice that `Translate()` doesn't exist yet, another benefit of TDD is that you get to decide on your public interfaces before you write them, not after!

-If I were to run the above, I shoudl get an error along the lines of no method `Translate()` exists.
+If I were to run the above, I should get an error along the lines of no method `Translate()` exists.
 This is sufficient for the Red phase, we can now move onto the Green phase.

+### GREEN: Writing just enough code